David Baldacci Books in Order

 Official website: davidbaldacci.com

-Born in Richmond, Virginia in 1960, He grew up in a family of readers, which shaped his future direction in life.
+Born in Richmond, Virginia in 1960, David Baldacci grew up in a family of readers, which helped his future direction in life.
 After he finished high school at Henrico High School, he wrote several shorter stories.
 However, he could not make a living from these, so he decided to continue his studies.
 After studying political science at Virginia Commonwealth University and earning a law degree from the University of Virginia, he worked as a lawyer in Washington D.C. for several years.
+His years as a lawyer in Washington show up in his fiction.
+He often starts with a place that seems controlled and respectable, such as a law office, a courtroom, a government agency, the Army, Wall Street, or a security firm, and then he shows how quickly that world can turn dangerous when money, fear, politics, or secrets get involved.

 He spent nine years practicing as a trial and corporate lawyer in Washington, D.C. before his debut novel, Absolute Power, was published in 1996.
 The book became an almost instant international bestseller and was adapted the following year into a film directed by and starring Clint Eastwood.